ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

 ## Prepare the code and dependency
 Prepare your python code in [src](./src) and put your dependencies in [requirements.txt](./requirements.txt)
-Here just as an example, I use the code of sudoku generator, which is [another repo](https://github.com/ZequnZ/CV-based-sudoku-solver) of mine.
+Here just as an example, I use the code of [sudoku generator]((https://github.com/ZequnZ/CV-based-sudoku-solver).
 You can run the main function to generate a sudoku with different random seed and level:
 ```python
 python main.py -s <ramdom_seed> -l <level>